andycburke/HSK-3.0-Word-List/README.md

 Please Help
 ==========
 1. Please let me know of any issues or typos and I'll update them or please fork and do a pull request.
-2. Use this list for your own projects.
+2. Use this list for your own projects!
 My main intention is to use this list to create an anki deck for new HSK 3.0 words.